Worship and Music

 Taizé is a form of prayer that includes using simple, repetitive songs in many languages, silence and scripture readings.
 Please join us as we come back together in the fall to experience this peaceful form of prayer.
 In the preface to his book, “Peace of Heart in All Things”, Brother Roger says that Taizé worship is designed “for those who aspire to maintain peace of heart in all things, living in joy, simplicity and mercy.”
-Our next service is on May 18 at 6:45 pm.
+Watch for upcoming dates.
 All are welcome.

 There are many opportunities for music at NUMC.
 You can sing in the choir, play in a chime group, deliver a solo piece… Choir rehearsal continue on Thursday’s at 7:30 pm.
 If you are interested in singing or joining the chime group, please call the office to be put in touch with our Music Director, Shirley Mosteller or email her at the address below.

 Sunday Morning Service Opportunities

 Sign up to read the scripture passage at Sunday Services.
 This is a great way to be a partner in Sunday Services.
 Please make sure to sign up by 9:00 am on the Friday before.